 Put the backup in

 docker-compose exec admin idsvr -f

 This method can also be used to reconfigure using the xml config file.

 While the above example is all that is needed for the system to run, it might be helpful to add some volumes to be able to change the system from the host filesystem.
 For instance, these volumes would get you the log settings, and logs on the host OS.

 volumes: - ./log4j2.xml:/opt/idsvr/etc/log4j2.xml - ./logs/admin-log:/opt/idsvr/var/log

 To be able to mount your branding onto all the nodes, this might be useful:

 volumes: - ./template-overrides:/opt/idsvr/usr/share/templates/overrides - ./message-overrides:/opt/idsvr/usr/share/messages/overrides - ./custom-webroot:/opt/idsvr/usr/share/webroot/custom

-For more details docker see the Docker documentation
+For more details on Docker see the Docker documentation.

-For more details about running Curity in a container see Curity Documentation
+For more details about running the Curity Identity Server in a container see Curity Documentation.

 Let’s Stay in Touch!